-At this stage, AGE is being written and published on the Pressbooks platform.
-This platform allows not only for multiple authors and export formats, but also the incorporation of images and other media into the textbook.
+At this stage, AGE is being written and published using Pressbooks (pressbooks.com).
+This platform allows not only for multiple authors, but also the incorporation of images and other media into the textbook.
 The Pressbooks platform also has other tools that we hope to develop and make available in the near future.

-- Pressbooks allows for the cloning of a book.
-This means that AGE can be cloned and edited to produce different editions for different campuses.
+- Cloning.
+AGE can be cloned and edited to produce different editions for different campuses.
 This allows for a fluid and adaptable text for students and faculty alike.

-On a related note, we realize that some campuses may prefer to have hardcopies rather than digital ones.
-We are working with a publisher to produce an edition of AGE as a printed book at some point in the coming years.
+On a related note, we realize that some instructors may prefer to have AGE as a printed, rather than a digital, book.
+We are working with a publisher to produce a print edition of AGE in the coming years.

-- Lessons on the third-declension nouns ending in -ρ, -εσ, -ι, and -υ are now introduced later in the course than in previous editions.
+- Lessons on the third-declension nouns ending in -ρ, -εσ, -ι, and -υ are now introduced later in the course.

-- More readings, including passages from Rouse’s A Greek Boy at Home.
+- More readings in general (including passages from Rouse’s A Greek Boy at Home?).

 - PDF’s of reading passages edited to include appropriate chapter numbers in the heading.

 - Acknowledgement section edits.